ivopasmans-reading/pasmans24/README.md

 <img src="/docs/imgs/logo_wtxt.png" align="left" width="250"/>

+This repository is a fork of the DA environment [DAPPER](https://github.com/nansencenter/DAPPER.git).
+No endorsement from the DAPPER authors for the changes made here is assumed.
+Code supporting the manuscript  "Tailoring data assimilation to discontinuous Galerkin models" can be found in branch "pasmans24".

+## DAPPER

 DAPPER is a set of templates for **benchmarking** the performance of **data assimilation** (DA) methods.
 The tests provide experimental support and guidance for